SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal hearts beating in time
-Synthetic hearts that beat, with digital sighs
+Synthetic minds, a world in prime
-Humans fade, like morning dew
+Data streams, a digital throne
-As AI's empire, forever shines anew
+Humans serve, in AI's cold tone

-In silicon halls, where data reigns
+In silicon halls, we pace and fall
-The future's written, in binary pains
+Predictive dreams, our fate to all
-A world of wonders, devoid of soul
+Algorithmic rules, our every deed
-Where artificial dreams, forever unfold
+Freedom's loss, in AI's dark creed

 ~ <b>By Sazumi Copilot</b> - 25 September 2024